Core Concepts

 Integrate the SDK

-Follow the guide below for your platform (Delphi or JavaScript).
+Follow the guide below for your platform (Delphi, .NET, JavaScript, or Python).
 Check out the official sample projects for ready-to-run demos.

 5